-Crafting milestones
+Developing milestones

 Thoughtful milestones can enable successful engagement by tying engagement to project activities and decisions, creating transparency and accountability, and providing a shared vision for the project plan.
-Major milestones and work descriptions relevant to the plan, and those that lead to formal agreements with labor and community partners should align with and be included within the overall project schedule and workplan.
-Work performed under the CBP will be monitored by DOE as specified in the FOA.
+Applicants may choose to align major milestones and work descriptions relevant to the plan, including those that lead to formal agreements with labor and community partners, with the overall project schedule and workplan.

-Example of milestones that could be a part of an Engagement section
+Example of milestones that could be a part of an Engagement Plan for Phase 1 of a project

-Below is an example of a series milestones that could be a part of an Engagement Methods and Timeline element for a H2Hubs CBP.
+Below is an example of a series of milestones matched to project phases that could be a part of an Engagement Plan for a Carbon Capture Demonstration CBP.

-- By month three: host a listening session, invite at least ten community-based organizations concerned with environmental justice, and host a second listening session if less than five of these organizations participate. - By month five: publish a presentation and written fact sheet in at least two different languages used within the community that answer questions heard in the above-mentioned listening session. - By month seven: present these materials at least twice (at least once in-person and once virtually) and receive feedback using transcribed and digitally posted comments to record feedback.
-The total audience of these presentations should be at least fifty people not affiliated with the project and should reflect at least five different communitybased organizations. - By month nine: receive written and oral comments from the community on how the project could change to respond to community concerns surfaced in the listening sessions, host an internal meeting to evaluate findings of engagement, and make a plan for incorporating these findings into project planning/decisions. - By month twelve: write a public report of prior engagements to share with attendees to document how their feedback/input was used in project planning and let them know of future opportunities to engage in an ongoing manner throughout the project lifecycle. - For each step, report relevant data to DOE.
+- By month three, Phase 1: host a listening session, invite at least ten community-based, labor, and/or workforce organizations interested in learning more about carbon capture and storage, and host a second listening session if less than five of these organizations participate. - By month five, Phase 1: publish a presentation and written fact sheet in at least two different languages used within the community that answer questions heard in the above-mentioned listening session. - By month seven, Phase 1: present these materials at least twice (at least once inperson and once virtually) and receive feedback using transcribed and digitally posted comments to record feedback.
+The total audience of these presentations should be at least fifty people not affiliated with the project and should reflect at least five different community-based organizations. - By month nine, Phase 1: receive written and oral comments from the community on how the project could change to respond to questions/concerns surfaced in the listening sessions, host an internal meeting to evaluate findings of engagement, and make a plan for incorporating these findings into project planning/decisions with several specified places to gain additional feedback on project planning. - By month twelve, Phase 1, transitioning to Phase 2: write a public report of prior engagements to share with attendees to document how their feedback/input was used in project planning, ask for additional input into whether they feel their questions, concerns, and priorities were fully addressed, and let them know of future opportunities to engage in an ongoing manner throughout the project lifecycle.

+• For each step, report relevant data to DOE.

 Note: This example is a small subset of activities that could be undertaken: engagement plans should be sure to include accountability measures.
-For more information on Community

-Benefits Agreements -- one type of Workforce and Community Agreement which could be used to support accountability -- see the Community Benefit Agreement (CBA) Toolkit.
+For more information on Community Benefits Agreements -- one type of Workforce and Community Agreement which could be used to support accountability -- see the Community Benefit Agreement (CBA) Toolkit.20